 We know you’re here for beauty hacks on how to fix a farmer’s tan.
 We’ll get there.
 But, let’s start by getting something out of the way: Tanlines are not a sin.
 Somewhere between middle school and high school, people start to expect each other (girls, especially) to have tan, golden skin year-round and with absolutely no sign that they spend time in the sun while actually wearing clothes.
 The whole premise that someone must be tan to be attractive is ludicrous and unnatural.
 But, no tan lines?
 C’mon.
 You wear clothes in public.
 You’re going to have tan lines.
 It’s okay.

 That said, we understand the weight of public pressure.
 We also get that farmer’s tans often go beyond lines from bikinis.
+Who doesn’t remember the hilarious tan/burn Kim Kardashian got on her face after she fell asleep on vacation?
 When you spend too much time in the sun with higher-than-usual socks or a bigger, baggier T-shirt while planting your butterfly garden, you can be left with some pretty unsightly tan lines.
 That’s a farmer’s tan, for sure, and that’s the kind of thing we’re here to help you fix.
-And whatever you do, stay away from tanning beds.
+You’re not alone in your query, either.
+According to the latest search data available tips on evening out a tan are searched for nearly 1,000 times per month.
+But whatever you do, stay away from tanning beds.

 Exfoliate, Exfoliate, Exfoliate